mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 }
 ```

-IF the window with UUID does not exist it should respond with
+If the window with UUID does not exist it should respond with

 ```json
 {